 Find out how a debt management plan works and whether it could be the debt solution right for you.

-A Debt-Management Plan (DMP) is an informal agreement between you and your creditors that has been negotiated, usually by a third party, to lower the monthly payments being paid to your creditors.
+A Debt Management Plan (DMP) is an informal agreement between you and your creditors that has been negotiated, usually by a third party, to lower the monthly payments being paid to your creditors.
+A DMP is arranged on your behalf by a third party which can either be a debt charity or a fee charging company.
+If you chose to use a fee charging company, there will usually be set up fees and a monthly management fee which will normally be included within your monthly payment.

 A DMP isn’t legally binding so your creditors may still charge interest and can continue to take legal action against you.
 With a DMP, your creditors will assess your financial situation and base your new payment on what you can reasonably afford.
 This is calculated by taking into account your monthly budget and then, usually, extending your payment period.